Greetings and Welcome to Qatar!

 We are also able to provide boarding and grooming services for cats, dogs and some exotics, in case you need time to get settled.
 During your pets first 10 days in Qatar, we provide a free consultation and or examination with one of our veterinarians, in order that you have the opportunity to ask about pet life, health and safety while in Qatar.
 No matter where we travel internationally disease processes differ.
 It is always wise, as we do for ourselves, to make certain our pets have all the protection they require to live safely in their new home.

 If you are traveling to Qatar and require a caring and experienced agent in your home country, we would be happy to provide a few contacts that we know you can count on.

-To obtain the import permit we will require a copy of your passport, and Qatar ID (front and back), if you have already received it from your sponsor.
-If you do not yet have your Qatar ID, we can still help you obtain the required permit.
-Please feel free to email or call us if this is the case, and we can guide you through the process.
+To obtain the import permit, we will require a copy of your passport, a copy of your or your family members Qatar ID (front and back).
+Please feel free to email or call if you are still waiting on this document, and we will guide you through the process.

 We will also require detailed information and documentation for your pets, as outlined below.

 Cats will need their rabies vaccination and their upper respiratory series (Fel O Vax or FVRCP), given more than 30 days, and less than 365 days prior to travel.
 We would also recommend feline leukemia vaccinations for your cats safety, however they are not required to enter Qatar.